• Skip to primary navigation

 3 images showing steps for frying the scalloped potatoes.

-• Dip slices of potato into the batter, and then carefully place them in the hot oil.
-Don’t overcrowd the pan, leave enough room so that you can turn them easily.
+• Dip slices of potato into the batter, then carefully place them in the hot oil.
+Don't overcrowd the pan, leave enough room to turn them easily.

-• Fry gently until they start to turn brown on the bottom, and bubbles appear on the edges of the scallops.
-Don’t be tempted to turn the heat up and fry at a high heat.
+• Fry gently until they brown on the bottom, and bubbles appear on the edges of the scallops.
+Don't be tempted to turn the heat up and fry at a high heat.
 These need to be cooked slowly to allow the potato to soften.

 • Turn the potato slices over with a spatula and fry the other side.
 Keep turning and frying until golden brown all over.
 It should take between 8 and 10 minutes for the potatoes to soften.